rsleem/CI-CD/Labs/02 GitOps/01 skaffold/gitops.md

 ---

-#### <font color='red'> 1.1.2 Kustomize Base </font>
+#### <font color='red'> 1.1.2 Skaffold </font>
-A base is a kustomization referred to by some other kustomization.
-Any kustomization, including an overlay, can be a base to another kustomization.
-A base has no knowledge of the overlays that refer to it.

-For simple gitops management, a base configuration could be the sole content of a git repository dedicated to that purpose.
-Same with overlays.
-Changes in a repo could generate a build, test and deploy cycle.
+Skaffold is a command line tool that facilitates continuous development for Kubernetes-native applications.
+Skaffold handles the workflow for building, pushing, and deploying your application, and provides building blocks for creating CI/CD pipelines.

+This enables you to focus on iterating on your application locally while Skaffold continuously deploys to your local or remote Kubernetes cluster.

 In this lab we're going to:
-* configure kustomization.yaml
+* install Skaffold
+* download a sample go app

+* Use skaffold dev to build and deploy your app every time your code changes,
-* deploy helloworld app
+* Use skaffold run to build and deploy your app once, similar to a CI/CD pipeline
-* verify deployment

-switch to helloworld directory.
+install skaffold:

+sudo snap install skaffold

 tree the base directory:
 ```